 Award-winning photographer, journalist, and author Kike Calvo has traveled in more than 85 countries, and transformed his fascination with Latin America into a career focus.
 He is a guest lecturer for the Leica Akademie and a freelancer for the New York Times.
 His cultural and environmental documentary photography has also been published in National Geographic, Time, The Wall Street Journal, The Washington Post, New York Magazine, Rolling Stone, and Vanity Fair, as well as other publications.
 His book Habitats, with forewords by famed National Geographic marine photographer David Doubilet and Jean-Michel Cousteau and launched at the Reina Sofia Museum, showcases ecosystems from around the world.

-National Geographic photographer and naturalist Jeff Mauritzen has recently completed an extensive shoot for National Geographic Kids, photographing wildlife in Kenya, Tanzania, and the Galapagos for an upcoming Animal Encyclopedia.
-His travels have immersed him in vivid landscapes and dramatic situations in nearly 50 countries around the world.
+National Geographic photographer and naturalist Jeff Mauritzen has been on assignment photographing wildlife in Kenya, Tanzania, and the Galapagos for the Society's most recently published Animal Encyclopedia.
+Jeff is also a seasoned and popular photography expert, guiding and lecturing on natural history-focused trips throughout the world for National Geographic Expeditions.
+His travels and assignments have immersed him in vivid landscapes both above and below the water in five continents and more than 50 countries around the world.
 Whether capturing 360-degree panoramas of wildlife along an African savanna or photographing sharks in the Pacific depths, Jeff’s work expresses an unwavering passion, respect, curiosity, and awe for the natural world.
 An avid traveler and explorer, Jeff has lived in Venezuela and Ireland, as well as at sea aboard seven different ships.
+His photography is represented by National Geographic Creative, and his travel and wildlife photography assignments have appeared in numerous publications.